facebookresearch/ReAgent/README.md

 ### Recommended: Anaconda

 For mac users, we recommend using [Anaconda](https://www.continuum.io/downloads) instead of the system implementation of python.
-Install anaconda and verify you are using anaconda's version of python before installing other dependencies: `which python` should yield an anaconda path.
+Install anaconda and verify you are using Anaconda's version of python before installing other dependencies: `which python` should yield an Anaconda path.

 ### Caffe2